Alabama Nurse Aide Registry

 Verifying Your CNA Certification in Alabama

 To verify your CNA certification in Alabama, you or an employer must access the Alabama Department of Health website that features the Nurse Aide Registry in the A-Z Index.
 You will need to have your Social Security number ready to perform the search and access your records, i.e., your Nurse Aide Status Report and Abuse List.
-However, you can also phone the registry during regular office hours.
+However, you can also phone the CNA registry in Alabama during regular office hours.

 Renewing Your CNA Certification in Alabama